rkuma183/wilsonmar.github.io/_posts/2016-05-19-jenkins-setup.md

 to invoke jobs
 for building software and conducting tests, etc.

-Jenkins can be invoked on a schedule or "continuously" or triggered as part of a chain of tasks that kicks off each step in sequence based on ending status.
+Jenkins can be invoked on a schedule or "continuously" invoked when a trigger is fired as part of a chain of tasks that kicks off each step in sequence based on ending status.
 Thus, Jenkins is a key component of <strong>continuous integration</strong> to invoke a chain of tasks needed to ensure that components already unit-tested can be integrated together.

-PROTIP: Experienced people warn to NOT check in code that may break things (fails even local unit testing).
-This is achieved by having each developer having full capabilities on their workstations or in a private cloud stack.
-This may mean using mock interfaces.

 <a id="Alternatives"></a>